Privacy for young people

 Privacy is about more than just keeping things secret – it’s about being able to control your personal information.
 Privacy gives us the chance to decide what we want to share, and what we’d rather not.
 For instance, maybe you’re comfortable with some information being shared with your friends and family, but not with anyone else.

-Check out the FAQs below for information on how you can protect your privacy (or download them here) and download our digital privacy postcard here.
+You can also check out the FAQs below for information on how you can protect your privacy (or download them here).
 These resources were produced by our Youth Advisory Group.
 You can read more about our Youth Advisory Group here.

 Key tips for protecting your privacy